 Enzalutamide, darolutamide, apalutamide (which block binding of androgens to their receptors)

 Cabazitaxel (a taxane chemotherapy drug that may have activity in tumors that have become resistant to docetaxel)

 Radium-233 (which emits alpha radiation, recently found to prolong survival as well as prevent complications due to bone metastases in men with CRPC)

-Some data suggest that sipuleucel-T should be used at the earliest sign of CRPC.
-In general, treatments for castrate-resistant prostate cancer are being tried earlier during the course of prostate cancer and are now showing benefit in hormone-sensitive metastatic prostate cancer.
-However, choice of treatment may involve many factors, and few data may be available to help predict results; thus patient education and shared decision-making are recommended.
+Some data suggest that sipuleucel-T should be used at the earliest sign of CRPC with low PSA and no major symptoms of metastatic cancer (eg, pain).
+In general, treatments for CRPC are being tried earlier during the course of prostate cancer and are now showing benefit in hormone-sensitive metastatic prostate cancer.
+However, choice of treatment may involve many factors, and few data may be available to help predict results; thus familiarity with current clinical trials, patient education, and shared decision-making are recommended.

 To help treat and prevent complications due to bone metastases (eg, pathologic fractures, pain, spinal cord compression), an osteoclast inhibitor (eg, denosumab, zoledronic acid) can be used.
+All men on ADT should be given vitamin D and calcium supplements with the selective use of DEXA scans to detect osteoporosis or osteopenia.
+Weight-bearing exercise may also help maintain weight, bone density, muscle mass, and core strength.
 Traditional external beam radiation therapy has been used to treat individual bone metastases.

 Prostate cancer develops very commonly with aging but is not always clinically important.

 Symptoms develop only after the cancer has enlarged enough to be more difficult to cure.